kennethy/notes-goosgbt/README.md

 Organize the code into two layers: an *implementation layer*, which is the graph of objects, its behaviour is the combined result of how its objects respond to events; and, a *declarative layer* which builds up the object in the implementation layer, using small "sugar" methods and syntax to describe *what* the code will do, while the implementation layer describes how the code does it - Declarative layer is, in effect, a small *domain-specific* language.

+# Chapter 8 - Building on Third-Party Code

+### Only Mock Types That You Own

+**Don't Mock Types You Can't Change**

+Test that mock external libraries often need to be complex to get the code into the right state for the functionality we need to exercise.
+Another risk is that we have to make sure the behaviour we stub or mock matches what the external library will actually do.

+**Write An Adapter Layer**

+Write a layer of *adapter objects* that uses the third-party API to implement the interfaces.
+The layer introduces a set of interfaces that define the relationship between our application and the rest of the word in our application's terms, and it prevents low-evel technical concepts leaking into the application domain model.

+### Mock Application Objects in Integration Tests

+Do mock objects when testing objects that integrates with third-party code - but only to mock the callback interfaces defined in the application, to ensure adapter translates events between domains correctly.

 # Tips

 **Composite Simpler Than the Sum of Its Parts**